 Even within the MMA sphere, there still exist several legal techniques that many fans, promoters, and practitioners deem too damaging to be permitted, despite their higher tolerance for on-screen brutality.
 Take the 12-6 elbow, strikes to the back of the head, or knees to a grounded opponent, all techniques which were banned by one or more promotions worldwide.

-It is extremely effective in keeping advancing opponents at bay, and nastily hyperextending their leg – sometimes badly enough to cause a dreaded MCL or ACL tear – which can have profound impacts on a fighter’s career and longevity.
+The oblique kick is extremely effective in keeping advancing opponents at bay, and nastily hyperextending their leg – sometimes badly enough to cause a dreaded MCL or ACL tear – which can have profound impacts on a fighter’s career and longevity.
 Of course, submissions such as kneebars and other joint locks are designed to inflict a similar injury, but they afford fighters an opportunity to tap out before any serious damage is done, ideally.

-The kick’s exact origin is ambiguous (it’s used in many forms of martial arts all across the world, such as French Savate and Japanese Kenpō), but controversy most popularly abounded during Jon Jones’ initial tear through the light heavyweight division nearly ten years ago.
+The oblique kick’s exact origin is ambiguous (it’s used in many forms of martial arts all across the world, such as French Savate and Japanese Kenpō), but controversy most popularly abounded during Jon Jones’ initial tear through the light heavyweight division nearly ten years ago.

 The current 205-pound champion was amongst the first mixed martial artists to effectively implement the technique into his game, using it both to pressure opponents and repel those pressuring him.
 Exploiting his lengthy leg reach, it posed major tactical and physical hazards to his adversaries – diminishing their footwork and their control of range, as well chipping away at their knees’ stability, one well-timed strike at a time.